-The Wisconsin personal injury attorneys at Hupy & Abraham would like to wish the victim a fast and full recovery.
+The Madison personal injury attorneys at Hupy and Abraham would like to wish the victim a fast and full recovery.
 Summer is coming, and we’d like to remind all Wisconsin sunbathers to enjoy the sun, but pack your sunscreen and watch for traffic.

 If you've been injured contact us online or call us directly at 800.800.5678 to schedule your free consultation.